 A Christmas dinner does not have to cost a lot more than any other cooked meal.
 Often, it is the little additions that make the difference—roasted parsnips or courgettes on the side, the cranberry or bread sauce, roast potatoes sprinkled with rosemary.

 In the UK, Turkey is the traditional meat to accompany a Christmas dinner, although some people prefer chicken, which is usually cheaper.
 Marinating your meat with honey and ginger can make it special for Christmas.

-Don't invite lots of extended family over for Christmas dinner if you can't afford it, unless they are going to be contributing towards the cost of the meal.
-Even if it is what you have always done in the past, if you are now a struggling single parent it is perfectly fine to admit it's now too much.
-Sometimes people don't think, and are perfectly happy to chip in once prompted.
+Don't invite lots of extended families over for Christmas dinner if you can't afford it, unless they are going to be contributing to the cost of the meal.
+Even if it is what you have always done in the past if you are now a struggling single parent it is perfectly fine to admit it's now too much.
+Sometimes people don't think and are perfectly happy to chip in once prompted.
 Otherwise, invite them after dinner instead.